CChIPS: Who We Are and How We Work

 - Provide feedback to the Center Director on the interest in recommended projects.

-- Recommend Center policy including direction of research, member networking, patent and publication policies, etc. consistent with the policies of Polytechnic University and NSF guidelines.
+- Recommend Center policy including direction of research, strategic planning, member networking, patent and publication policies, etc. consistent with the policies of Polytechnic University and NSF guidelines.